Economic mobility: Types of mobility

 The Great Gatsby Curve.
 For countries equality of wealth correlates with intergenerational economic mobility.

 There are many different ideas in the literature as to what constitutes a good mathematical measure of mobility, each with their own advantages and drawbacks.

 Mobility may be between generations ("inter-generational") or within a person's or group's lifetime ("intra-generational").

 It may be "absolute" or "relative".

-Inter-generational mobility compares a person's (or group's) income to that of her/his/their parents.
+Inter-generational mobility compares a person's (or group's) income to that of their parents.
 Intra-generational mobility, in contrast, refers to movement up or down over the course of a working career.
-Absolute mobility involves widespread economic growth and answers the question "To what extent do families improve their incomes over a generation?"
-Relative mobility is specific to individuals or groups and occurs without relation to the economy as a whole.
-It answers the question, "how closely are the economic fortunes of children tied to that of their parents?"
-Relative mobility is a zero-sum game, absolute is not.
+Absolute mobility involves widespread economic growth and shows to what extent families improve their incomes over a generation.
+Relative mobility is specific to individuals and groups and it occurs without relation to the economy as a whole.
+It shows how closely the economic prosperity of children are tied to that of their parents.
+Relative mobility is a zero-sum game, while absolute is not.